kf-nyu/cross_national_cve/hyperparameter_tuning_results.md

-# (Suppliment) Cross-National CVE Analysis - Hyperparameter Tuning Results
+# (Supplement) Cross-National CVE Analysis - Hyperparameter Tuning Results

 ## We performed expanded hyperparameter tuning with larger grids (at least 3 options per parameter) for all models to ensure robust optimization